DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### LEFT-SIDE MOMENTARY BUTTONS<a name="lsmbuttons"></a>

 Depending the context (as primary "function", or specifically while step-recording is engaged), the left-side momentary buttons have particular functions.

 As primary function (aka not in step-recording), from top to bottom:

-- Transport toggle (play or pause).
+- Transport toggle (play or pause the sequencer).
+TIP: **RUN** LED is on, green, while the sequencer is running.
-- Engage step-recording (applicable for melodic tracks only, otherwise the step-recording is immediately disengaged).
-TRACK and STEP LED are turned red instead of cyan.
+- Engage step-recording (applicable for melodic tracks only, otherwise the step-recording is ignored or immediately disengaged if "CV OUT" or Turing Machine track is selected, or if sequencer is started from **RUN** input jack).
+TIP: while step-recording is active, **RUN** LED is red (instead of green), and related TRACK / STEP LEDs are turned on, red (instead of cyan).
-- Reset all sequences (all tracks) to their respective beginning points.
+- Reset all sequences (all tracks) to their respective beginning points (no trigger on **CYCLE output jacks** occur when reset is done via RESET button and/or RESET input jack).
-- Reverse toggle: forward-to-reverse, or reverse-to-forward playing direction, for selected track (including Turing Machine line).
+- Reverse toggle: forward-to-reverse, or reverse-to-forward playing direction, **for selected track only** (including Turing Machine line).
-- Pendulum toggle, for selected melodic or CV OUT track only (Turing Machines do not support pendulum play).
+- Pendulum toggle, **for selected melodic or CV OUT track only** (Turing Machine lines do not support pendulum play).
 - VEL. to edit velocity for each step on for selected melodic track (not applicable for CV OUT and Turing Machine tracks).
 Press again to end editing.
 - GATE to edit gate for each step on selected melodic / CV OUT track (not applicable for Turing Machine, who have its particular GATE setting).
 - DELAY to edit delay for each step, selected melodic / CV OUT track (not applicable for Turing Machine, who have its particular DELAY setting).